mecid/mecid.github.io/_posts/2022-06-07-what-is-new-in-swiftui-after-wwdc22.md

     }
 }
 ```
+#### Many small additions
+Today we had a massive update for SwiftUI.
+There are also many small things like *Transferable* protocol allowing you to share or drag and drop items in your apps.
+The new *Grid* view allows you to place views in a simple grid.
+We also have the new single window and menu bar extra scenes with environment values for manipulating windows.

 #### Conclusion
-Today we had a massive update for SwiftUI.
-There are also many small new things like *Transferable* protocol allowing you to share or drag and drop items in your apps and *Grid* view, allowing you to place views in a simple grid.
 I will try to cover all the new features in the dedicated posts over the following weeks.
+I hope you enjoy the post.
+Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
+Thanks for reading, and see you next week!